Kyanjin Ri Trek

 Ama Yangri Peak, a sacred Himalayan summit rising to 3,771 meters (12,372 feet) in the Helambu region, Sindhupalchok District.
 It is about 60–90 kilometers northeast of Kathmandu.
-Revered by the Hyolmo, Sherpa, and Tamang communities, it serves both as a short trekking destination and as a prominent Buddhist pilgrimage site near the capital.
+Revered by the Hyolmo, Sherpa, and Tamang communities, it serves as a short trekking destination and the prominent Buddhist pilgrimage site near the capital.
 The peak offers expansive views of the Langtang, Ganesh Himal, Jugal Himal, Gaurishankar, and even distant Everest ranges.

 Ama Yangri is considered a guardian deity of the Helambu Valley.
 Locally known as “Mother Yangri,” “Grandmother’s Shoulder,” the peak symbolizes compassion and protection.